zeeshank1/system-design-digest/fundamentals.md

 ### 24. **Data Backup and Recovery**
 - **Snapshot Backups**: Periodic snapshots of data.
-- **Incremental Backups: Only changes since the last backup.
+- **Incremental Backups: These have only been changed since the last backup.
 - **Disaster Recovery Plan: Recovery Point Objective (RPO) and Recovery Time Objective (RTO).

 ### 26. **System Availability Metrics**